 For our first 4 young summer processed pigs, that’s only a total of 80 hours for 600-800lbs of meat.
 For our overwintered ladies, it’s another 120 hours for 500-600lbs.
-Those hours, given that the water was hand hauled, were much harder on the farmer than the summer hours.
+Those hours, given that the water was hand-hauled in buckets out to their pen, were much harder on the farmer than the summer hours.

 Our pair of overwintered gilts should have been inseminated in February to farrow in June, with piglets ready for new homes by August.
 By then they would have cost roughly $1400 each to raise.
 Litters on average range from as few as 3 piglets to as many as a dozen.
 Selling them for $100 each, we still would have taken a loss.